BrianWill/japanese_vocab/README.md

 ## Main page

-The main page first displays the "stories with queued reps", then the "recently logged stories", and last the full catalog of stories.
+The main page first displays the "stories with queued reps", then the "recent stories" (stories that have a rep logged within the last 2 weeks but no remaining queued reps), and last the full catalog of stories.

 In the catalog, select a source of stories from the drop down.